Lewis Strauss: World War II

 When James V. Forrestal succeeded Frank Knox as Secretary of the Navy in May 1944, he employed Strauss as his special assistant.
 In conjunction with Senator Harry F. Byrd of Virginia, Strauss established the Office of Naval Research, which kept scientific research of naval matters under control of the Navy rather than civilian or academic organizations.
 Strauss's contributions were recognized by the Navy and by 1945 he was serving on the Army-Navy Munitions Board, a role that concluded by the following year.
 He was also on the Naval Reserve Policy Board starting in 1946.

 Earlier during the war, Strauss was promoted to commander, then by November 1943 was a captain.
 He rose in rank and influence due to a combination of his intelligence, personal energy, and ability to find favor in higher places.
 Strauss's rigid manner managed to make enemies during the war as well, including significant disputes with E. N. Toland, chief counsel for the House Committee on Naval Affairs; Representative Carl Vinson, chair of that committee; and Admiral Ernest J. King, the Chief of Naval Operations.
 A proposed promotion for Strauss in 1944 to rear admiral did not happen at the time due to a variety of factors, including that President Franklin D. Roosevelt had disliked Strauss for years, going back to an incident at an Inner Circle event in 1932, and blocked the move.
-Roosevelt's death changed matters, as his successor Harry S. Truman had no negative feelings about Strauss.
+Roosevelt's death changed matters, as his successor, Harry S. Truman, had no negative feelings about Strauss.
 In July 1945 Strauss was promoted to commodore.
 Then in November 1945, after the war, Strauss was promoted to rear admiral by Truman.

-The promotion to flag rank was unusual for a member of the reserve, and as such, he liked being addressed as "Admiral Strauss" even though use of the honorific perturbed some regular officers who considered him a civilian.
+The promotion to flag rank was unusual for a member of the reserve, and as such, he liked being addressed as "Admiral Strauss", even though use of the honorific perturbed some regular officers, who considered him a civilian.
 By this time, Strauss had taken advantage of his ties in both Washington and Wall Street to enter the post-war establishment in the capital.
-He was also learning how to get things accomplished in Washington via unofficial back channels, something he would become quite adept at.
+He also was learning how to get things accomplished in Washington via unofficial back channels, something at which he would become quite adept.